 The 191.8 million citizens of Nigeria can’t enter Bahrain.

-All 164.8 million Bangladeshi citizens would have their passport seen as “invalid” when traveling to Israel.
+All 164.8 million Bangladeshi citizens would have their passports seen as “invalid” when traveling to Israel.

-Then there’s 4.9 million people in the State of Palestine will have their admission refused to Lebanon and Madagascar.
+Then there are 4.9 million people in the State of Palestine who will have their admission refused to Lebanon and Madagascar.

 That’s a shit ton of people!